San Ignacio Gray Whales Trip Report 2024

 On the second day of our trip, breakfast was served at 7am, and by 7:45am, we were on our boat heading toward the observation area.
 It was a quiet session until the last 30 minutes when we encountered a mother and calf duo.
 The calf was notably curious, frequently coming close enough to the boat for all guests to touch it.
 Remarkably, one guest even succeeded in kissing the calf on its nose, all under the watchful eye of its mother, who stayed a few feet away.

-People observe gray whales from a boat in San Ignacio, Mexico A gray whale in San Ignacio Lagoon, Mexico
+A gray whale in San Ignacio Lagoon, Mexico

 The second session of the morning was quieter, influenced by the outgoing tide that led the whales to venture deeper into the lagoon.
-Despite this, we observed numerous whales on the move, including some spy hopping and breaches.
+Despite this, we observed numerous whales on the move, including some spy-hopping and breaches.

 We set out for our last session of the day after lunch.
 Although winds were anticipated to intensify, they remained just below the 16-knot threshold, which would have necessitated the closure of the lagoon for safety reasons.
 Consequently, it was a relatively calm day on the water in terms of whale interactions, yet we still observed a considerable number of whales throughout the lagoon.